-Refunds on textbooks may be obtained by the date printed on the bottom of the receipt.
-A cash refund cannot be issued unless the following conditions are met: The cash register receipt must be presented.
-No cash refunds are given without the cash register receipt.
-Books must be in the same condition as when they were purchased; new books must be unmarked.
-A 50 percent refund will result if a new book is marked.
-Do not write in any new book until you are sure there is no need to return it.
-Books wrapped in plastic must be returned unopened if the publisher marks that the book is non-returnable if opened.
-The seal to disk packages must not be broken.
+Refunds on textbooks may be obtained if the book is returned by the date printed on the bottom of the receipt.
+A cash refund cannot be issued unless the following conditions are met:

+- The cash register receipt must be presented.
+No cash refunds are given without the cash register receipt. - Books must be unmarked and in the same condition as when they were purchased to obtain a full refund.
+A 50 percent refund will result if a new book is marked. - Books wrapped in plastic must be returned unopened if the publisher marks that the book is non-returnable if opened. - The seal to disk packages must not be broken.

 Defective copies of textbooks are exchangeable for perfect copies at any time.
-If a course is canceled, return the book by the date printed on the receipt for a full refund, providing all other condition are also met.
+If a course is canceled, the book should be returned by the date printed on the receipt for a full refund, providing all other conditions are also met.

-Personal checks are accepted as payment for books and merchandise provided it is your own personal check, or that of your parents or guardian.
-The check cannot exceed the amount of your purchase by more than \$5.00.
+Personal checks are accepted as payment for books and merchandise provided they are personal checks, or those of a parent or guardian.
+The check cannot exceed the amount of purchase by more than \$5.00.
 The check is to be made out to the Wayne College Bookstore.
-Your local address, phone number, and social security number must be in the upper left-hand corner of the check.
+Local address, phone number, and social security number must be in the upper left-hand corner of the check.
 Money orders, travelers' checks, bank checks, VISA, MasterCard, and Discover are accepted.
 Checks returned for insufficient funds or closed accounts will be charged a \$20.00 handling fee.

 When paying by check or charge card, it is the customer's responsibility to make sure checks or charge card forms are filled out clearly, correctly, and signed.
-Failure to do this may result in an additional service charge.
+Failure to do so may result in an additional service charge.

 Bookstore hours are flexible.
 Students should check at the Bookstore, or call (330) 684-8920 for current hours of operation.
-Students should check for holiday or vacation hours which may vary from the normal business hours.
+Students should check for holiday or vacation hours, which may vary from the normal business hours.

 Students should be especially watchful of their texts the first two weeks and the last two weeks of each term.
 Unfortunately, stealing can occur on campus during these periods.
-Once you have determined there is no need to return your texts to the Bookstore, write your name in ink on the inside cover, and also on the same random page of all your books.
-This will help the Bookstore identify your books should they be stolen and offered for resale.
+Students are encouraged to write their name in ink on the inside cover and also on the same random page of all their books.
+This will help the Bookstore identify stolen books offered for buy-back.
 The Bookstore cannot accept identification of stolen merchandise based on underlining and notations only.
-If you do have textbooks stolen, file a report with campus police, and notify the Bookstore of the stolen items.
+If textbooks are stolen, the student should file a report with campus police and notify the Bookstore of the stolen items.

 Book buy-back is held during the final exam week of each semester and summer session.
-Guidelines for buy-back are as follows: No receipt is required.
-All pages and the cover must be intact.
-Books purchased for resale in the store are purchased at 50 percent of the current new list price.
-Texts not currently used are purchased at nationally recognized wholesale prices.
+Guidelines for buy-back are as follows:

+- No receipt is required. - All pages and the cover must be intact. - Books purchased for resale in the store are purchased at 50 percent of the current new list price. - Texts not currently used are purchased at nationally recognized wholesale prices.
 These prices are significantly less than 50 percent of the new price.

 The Bookstore reserves the right to limit quantities of texts purchased for resale to prevent overstocking certain titles.
 The supply of used books is limited.